 It’s important to think beyond just the initial purchase price when making comparisons.
 If you’re thinking about buying, you also need to consider depreciation and what the resale value may be when you decide to sell it.

-What’s the difference between renting and leasing?
 Renting typically offers the most flexibility, but can wind up costing the most.
-When you rent, the rental company takes care of everything but actually running the machine.
+When you rent, the rental company takes care of everything except actually running the machine.

 Rental companies handle transporting equipment to the job site and picking it up when the job is finished.
 And of course, they take care of all maintenance and repairs.